LifeBogger presents the Full Story of a Dutch Football Manager best known by the Nickname; ‘The King’.

 Van Gaal once pulled his trousers down in the Munich dressing room to show Bayern

-Misjudged questions are met with his trademark putdown: “Am I that smart, or are you that stupid?” he tells any journalist that asks him to justify his act.
+Misjudged questions were met with his trademark putdown: “Am I that smart, or are you that foolish?” he tells any journalist that asks him to justify his actions.

 His Ex-schoolfriend Martin Spanjer, 61, said: “Louis can be a little bit strange.
 I think there are two sides to him — one is very nice and humble, the other thinks he is God.”

 Others think he is just misunderstood.
 Another friend said: “He is hard on the outside

 , but the inside of him is much softer.”
 On television, he is always serious, but around his friends, he has a good sense of humour.

 Louis van Gaal once said this; “I am who I am, and I have my own ways.
 I’m not going to change, and I have no desire to.
 I am Blunt with the media, as stubborn as a mule, but am also one of the best modern-day coaches and promoters of Total Football.’

 Louis van Gaal Biography – Life with Ajax:

 Under Louis van Gaal, a conspicuously young Ajax team became the best side in Europe, winning the Champions League and going an entire year unbeaten in the league during the mid-90s.

 Van Gaal oversaw the development of the De Boer brothers, Clarence Seedorf, Edgar Davids and Edwin van der Sar.